phi-grib/TOXTRUST/README.md

 cd TOXTRUST
 ```

-and create the **"dst" conda environment** with all the dependencies and extra packages:
+and create the **"toxtrust" conda environment** with all the dependencies and extra packages:

 ```bash
 conda env create -f environment.yml